 The liable party will depend on the exact circumstances of your accident.
 In some cases, more than one party may be at fault for the accident.
 Our skilled personal injury attorneys are ready to help you evaluate your case and investigate the accident to determine the liable parties.

 Aside from determining who is at fault for an accident, you will need to prove that fault to have a successful claim.
 Proving fault generally consists of establishing that the responsible party had a duty of care toward you and that the party acted negligently or recklessly, violating that duty, and causing damage through your accident.

 In a skiing or snowboarding accident, anyone who participates in the sport has a duty of care to follow the rules of the ski hill and pay attention to the surroundings.
 Property owners of ski resorts have a duty of care to provide a safe environment to anyone that enters their property.
 Since there will likely already be a duty of care in place, you will then need to prove that the other party acted negligently, leading to your injuries.

 To prove fault, you may use evidence from the scene, such as photos or video, and witness statements to support your claim.
 If you can collect evidence after your accident, you should attempt to do so, but only if it doesn’t put your well-being in danger.

 Skilled legal help can be the key to a successful skiing or snowboarding accident claim.
-Trust your case to the Montana ski and snowboard accident attorneys of Kovacich & Snipes, P.C.
+Trust your case to the Montana ski and snowboard accident attorneys of Kovacich Snipes Johnson, P.C.
 We have extensive experience in personal injury cases, and we want to use that experience to help your case.
 We provide free case evaluations and will develop the best strategy to meet your unique legal needs.
 Contact us at 406-761-5595 to start the path to recovery today.